 Program goals of the Master in Petroleum Geosciences (objectives) are statements of what the program itself contributes, or aims to contribute, to the student, industry, and/or the UAE society.
 The Department of Earth Sciences has defined the goals of its master’s program as follows:

-- Provide the oil and gas industry with highly educated personnel who can utilize their technical knowledge and skills to increase value of petroleum assets and to develop petroleum industry business opportunities;
+- Provide the oil and gas industry with highly educated personnel who can utilize their technical knowledge and skills to increase the value of petroleum assets and to develop petroleum industry business opportunities.

-- Raise the overall educational environment of the UAE through publication of scholarly work.
+- Raise the overall educational environment of the UAE through the publication of scholarly work.